nestauk/mapping-career-causeways/README.md

 The repository has the following main directories:

 ```
   ├── mapping_career_causeways   <- Packaged code (various modules and utilities)
   ├── codebase                   <- Analysis codebase (notebooks) and data
   │   ├── data
   │   │   ├── raw                <- The original, immutable data
   │   │   ├── interim            <- Intermediate output data that has been transformed
   │   │   ├── processed          <- Final, processed data sets for analysis
   │   │   │   ├── linked_data    <- Various labour market data linked to ESCO occupations
   │   │   │   ├── sim_matrices   <- Various similarity matrices between all ESCO occupations,
   │   │   │   │                     for analysing career transition viability
-  │   │   │   ├── validation    <- Crowdsourced transition feasibility ratings data
+  │   │   │   ├── validation     <- Crowdsourced transition feasibility data
   │   │   │   ...
   │   ├── notebooks              <- Data analysis and generation of career transition recommendations
   │   └── reports                <- Reports, briefs and figures associated with the project
-  └── supplementary_online_data <- Data supporting the results of the project report
+  └── supplementary_online_data
       ├── ONET_ESCO_crosswalk    <- Crosswalk between O*NET and ESCO occupations
-      ...
+      ├── automation_risk        <- Automation risk estimates for ESCO occupations
+      ├── transitions            <- Results on career transitions
+      │   └── transitions_tables <- Curated set of transitions recommended by our algorithm and
+      ...                           validated using the crowdsourced feasibility ratings
 ```

 <a name="feedback"></a>
 ## Feedback & contributions

 ### Get in touch!
-If you find this work interesting and useful, we would be very grateful if you fill out [this short survey](#) to tell us about yourself and your interests.
+If you find this work interesting and useful, we would be very grateful if you [fill out this short survey](https://docs.google.com/forms/d/1IepcbAmIKAS2fDaDO4NfcI7uqNRkof02s52VmEYrZCY/edit?ts=6005b209&gxids=7628) to tell us about yourself and your interest in this project.
 As a bonus, we will keep you up to date with future project updates as we undertake further research on validating the career transition recommendations, and release practical user guides for employers, policy makers and employment services.

 Anyone is welcome to use and build upon the published data and code.
 As more people try out the career transitions algorithm, we expect to uncover peculiarities and areas for improvement - if you would like to leave a technical comment or report a bug, please create a new github issue.
 For more general enquiries, [write to us](mailto:open.jobs@nesta.org.uk).